junghanChoi/testLeafCodingContest/Readme.md

 # tricky parts
 ### iframe
 > the main page is in the iframe.
-> Combined with new window, when switching back to original window,
+> Combined with new window, when switching back to original window or page transitioning,
-> browsing context is flasky in chrome.
+> managing browsing context is important..
-> it was also weird in firefox when page transition.

 ### dynamic loading
 > - iframe loading